jaceklaskowski/spark-kubernetes-book/docs/KubernetesDriverBuilder.md

 `buildFromFeatures` builds a [KubernetesDriverSpec](#KubernetesDriverSpec) (with the initial driver pod specification).

-In the end, `buildFromFeatures` configures the driver pod specification using the following feature steps:
+In the end, `buildFromFeatures` [configures the driver pod specification](KubernetesFeatureConfigStep.md#configurePod) through a series of the feature steps:

 * [BasicDriverFeatureStep](BasicDriverFeatureStep.md)
 * DriverKubernetesCredentialsFeatureStep